11 kids found living in filthy compound near New Mexico-Colorado border

 Eleven children are in protective custody after law enforcement raided a makeshift compound along the Colorado border in New Mexico on Friday, according to the Taos County Sheriff's Office.

 Two men from Georgia are in custody, one - 39-year-old Siraj Wahhaj - on a warrant out of Georgia on child abduction and the other - Lucas Morten - on charges of harboring a fugitive, the Sheriff's Office said Saturday.
-Both are expected to be charged with child abuse in court on Monday.
+Both are facing 11 new child abuse charges.

+The Sheriff's Office said three women at the compound were arrested Saturday and are facing charges of child abuse as well.
+The women are reportedly believed to be the children's mothers.

 The children found at the compound were aged from 1 to 15 years old and have been turned over to the New Mexico Children Youth and Families Department, deputies said.

-Note: UPDATE: The Taos County Sheriff’s Department announced a 2:30 p.m. press conference on Tuesday.
-We’ll have updates on this story.